Brazil–Iraq relations: The Iraq–Kuwait conflict

 The Gulf War, which resulted in Operation Desert Storm in early 1991, placed Brazil in a very delicate position.
 United States congressional subcommittees accused Brazil of exporting technology and expertise to Iraq to develop a missile based on the Piranha missile (MAA-1).
 Retired Air Force Brigadier Hugo Oliveira Piva had taken a private group of Brazilian technicians to Baghdad to complete this project; under pressure, the Collor government ordered the group's return to Brazil.

-During Operation Desert Storm, a Brazilian construction company, Mendes Júnior, had several hundred workers and technicians, as well as several million dollars worth of equipment, in southern Iraq working on railroad and irrigation projects.
+During Operation Desert Storm, a Brazilian construction company, Mendes Júnior, had several hundred workers and technicians, as well as several million dollars' worth of equipment, in southern Iraq working on railroad and irrigation projects.
 Thus, Brazil, unlike Argentina, did not participate in the Allied operation.
 The Brazilian government had to dispatch its key negotiator, Ambassador Paulo de Tarso Flecha de Lima, from his post in London to negotiate the release of the Mendes Júnior personnel from Iraq and the disposition of the equipment.
 Brazil was awarded a US$5 billion price and performance in supplying its Osório tank to Saudi Arabia in 1990, but the Kuwait conflict changed the decision in favor of the United States Abrams tank.

-Iraq War 2003
+2003 Iraq War

+The Iraq War in 2003, Brazil president Lula condemned the U.S.-led invasion of Iraq, saying that the United States had no right "to decide unilaterally what is good and what is bad for the world".
+He said that "the behaviour of the United States in relation to Iraq has weakened the United Nations".

 Brazilian Ambassador to Iraq Bernardo de Azevedo Brito said although Brazil did not support the U.S.-led military invasion of Iraq in 2003, that does not mean it does not wish to participate in the reconstruction of Iraq later.